2Saly2/bloomhub-api/README.md

          ├── controller/
          └── routes/

-📊 Example Responses
+🧪 Example Responses

-✅ Success Response
+✅ Success

-{
-  "success": true,
-  "message": "Welcome Admin 🌸"
+{ "success": true, "message": "Welcome Admin 🌸" }
-}

-❌ Error Response
+❌ Error

-{
-  "success": false,
-  "message": "Unauthorized"
+{ "success": false, "message": "Unauthorized" }
-}

-🧪 Testing

-You can test all routes using Postman or REST Client (VS Code extension).
-Make sure MongoDB is running locally on port 27017 before starting the API.
+💡 Project Type

+This project represents a Client Project Tracker API, where:

+Admins can manage users and data globally

+Members can access only their own information

 📜 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.
-Built with ❤️ using Express + MongoDB, as part of backend learning practice.
+Built with ❤️ using Express.js + MongoDB as part of backend learning and architecture practice.